valters-tomsons/DayZLauncher-UnixPatcher/README.md

 ## Notice

 This patch generates a shell script for each affected UNIX file operation and other stupid things, nothing was throughly tested.
-If this destroys your computer, I am not to be held accountable for running random software on your computer.
+If this destroys your computer, I am not to be held accountable for you running random software on your computer.

 ## Usage: